scolapicchioni/blazor/Lab10/readme.md

 To properly secure the call, you need to add a static X-CSRF header to the call.

 This can be easily accomplished by a delegating handler that can be plugged into the default HTTP client used by the Blazor frontend.
+Again, the source code can be found on the [github repo](https://github.com/DuendeSoftware/Samples/blob/main/IdentityServer/v6/BFF/BlazorWasm/Client/BFF/AntiforgeryHandler.cs).
 Let's first add the handler:

 - In the `DuendeAuth` folder, add a new `AntiForgeryHandler` class with the following content: